Transparency, Resolution & Speed at only 420g

 Audeze's LCD series headphones run the gamut when it comes to sound signature.
 The LCD2 and LCD3 have some warmth and musicality with huge low ends, while the LCD-4 and LCD-4z are analytical with a smooth top end.
 Then you've got the LCD-MX4, LCDX, and LCD-GX, which are more forward sounding.

-Similar to the LCD-4, the LCD-5 has an analytical sound, but its top end has some more sizzle.
+Similar to the LCD-4, the LCD-5 has an analytical sound, but its top end has more sizzle.
 Upper mids, including vocals, are on the forward side, and bass is tight and punchy.
 The sound is spacious and clean.

 Fresh off a live symphony performance, I started my test session with some classical music.
 When I listened to Brahms' Symphony No. 1 performed by the Budapest Symphony Orchestra, I was immediately transported back to the previous day's concert hall, with my mind's eye easily able to picture the various sections on the stage based on the sounds filling my ears.
 The flutes and violins exemplified the top-end sizzle, really waking up my senses and making my ears dance.
 The drums had a satisfying resonance that very nicely stayed in their zone, never overpowering the rest of the instruments.

 I also listened to a live performance of Bach's Cello Suite No. 1 performed by Yo-Yo Ma.
 This is a lovely performance that really gives the listener a sense of the performer's command of the stage.
 What struck me here was that the cello might have sounded too rich on a warmer headphone, but it sounds just right on the LCD-5.
-On both of these pieces, I appreciated the dynamic range of the LCD-5, having neither to lower or crank the volume when the music became softer or louder.
+On both of these pieces, I appreciated the dynamic range of the LCD-5.
+I didn't have to lower or crank the volume when the music became softer or louder.